umfy/sanguine-oasis/posts/4-concepts.md

 ### Debuff

 It's a manouver like holding, disarming, tripping or blinding your opponent.
 Magicall debuffs may be more creative like obscuring vision or creating slippery surface.
-By default it adds a D6 Disadvantage to the target's rolls for 1 round.
+By default it imposes the Disadvantage to the target's rolls for 1 round.

 The specific effects may vary based on the description, for example disarming means the target has to spend one Action to pick the weapon up (if it's still there).